OctopusDeploy/docs/docs/infrastructure/environments/index.md

 Guided failure mode can be set when a new environment is created, or it can be enabled or disabled for existing environments.

 1. Navigate to {{Infrastructure,Environments}}.
-1. Click the overflow menu for the environment you want to enable or disable guided failure mode on and select *Edit*.
+1. Click the overflow menu for the environment you want to enable or disable guided failure mode on and select **Edit**.
-1. Expand the **Default Guided Failure Mode** section and tick or untick the checkbox to enable or disable the guided failure mode.
+1. Expand the **Default Guided Failure Mode** section and tick or untick the checkbox to enable or disable guided failure mode.
 1. Click **SAVE**.

 Note, you can still override this setting for individual deployments.
 For more information, see the section on [Guided Failures](/docs/deployment-process/releases/guided-failures.md).